 8.5 Flammability.
 Test method ASTM D635-68 shall be employed to determine conformance to 7.5.
-Three strips shall be used in lieu of the ten specimens required in ASTMD635-68.
+Three strips shall be used in lieu of the ten specimens required in ASTM D635-68.
 8.5.1 Preparation of Specimens.
-At least three specimens, /2 inch wide and five inches long, shall be cut from a shell, so as to give as flat a section as practicable.
-Each specimen shall be marked by scribing lines at /2-inch intervals starting from one end of the specimen.
+At least three specimens, $\frac{1}{2}$ inch wide and five inches long, shall be cut from a shell, so as to give as flat a section as practicable.
+Each specimen shall be marked by scribing lines at $\frac{1}{2}$ -inch intervals starting from one end of the specimen.

 8.5.2 Mounting of Specimen.
-The specimen shall be clamped in a support at the end farthest from the first /2-inch mark with its longitudinal axis horizontal and its transverse axis inclined 45°.
+The specimen shall be clamped in a support at the end farthest from the first 1/2-inch mark with its longitudinal axis horizontal and its transverse axis inclined 45°.

 8.5.3 Test Procedure.
-The alcohol lamp, or gas burner, with a neutral blue flame /2 to /4 inch in height, shall be placed under the free end of the strip and adjusted so that the flame tip is just in contact with the material.
-At the end of 30 seconds the flame shall be removed, and the specimens allowed to burn.
-A stop watch shall be started when the flame reaches the first mark, and the time observed when the flame reaches the 3/2-inch mark.
-In the case of specimens that are self-extinguishing, the burner shall be placed under the free end for a second period of 30 seconds.
+The alcohol lamp, or gas burner, with a neutral blue flame 1⁄2 to 🐴 inch in height, shall be placed under the free end of the strip and adjusted so that the flame tip is just in contact with the material.
+At the end of 30 seconds the flame shall be removed. and the specimen allowed to burn.
+A stopwatch shall be started when the flame reaches the first mark, and the time observed when the flame reaches the 31/2-inch mark.
+In the case of specimens that are self-extinguishing. the burner shall be placed under the free end for a second period of 30 seconds.
 Immediately upon removal of the burner, the stopwatch shall be started, and the time of after-flaming observed.